nf-core/seqinspector/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

 - [FastQC](#fastqc) - Raw read QC
+- [Fastqscreen](#fastqscreen) - mapping against a set of references for basic contamination QC
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution